AkshathRaghav/RAIS/README.md

 <div align="center">
   <img src="https://drive.google.com/thumbnail?id=1rz_bIpkFOfe4uZ2AKzwq29Am9wC6YFOv&sz=h2000" alt="maskformer" style="width: 80%;"/>
-  <p>This repository contains the source code I wrote for the RAIS project at the CVES group under [Prof. Lu](https://yhlu.net/).
-It was used in my report [here](https://akshathraghav.github.io/projects/rais/).</p>
+  <p>This repository contains the source code I wrote for the RAIS project at the CVES group under <a href="https://yhlu.net/">Prof. Lu</a>.
+It was used in my report <a href="https://akshathraghav.github.io/projects/rais/">here</a>.</p>
 </div>